Help define teaching excellence at the UW

 Initial Brainstorming Group (Spring 2022)

-Identified key dimensions of the future of teaching and learning and related questions.
-Prioritized those and presented recommendations to the provost for future working group effort.
+They identified key dimensions of the future of teaching and learning and related questions.
+Prioritized those and presented recommendations to the provost for future working group efforts.
 Details and membership can be found in the final report to the provost.

-For questions related to the Future of Teaching & Learning initiative, please contact Marisa Nickle, Sr. Director of Strategy & Academic Initiatives, at mnickle@uw.edu.
+For questions related to the Future of Teaching & Learning initiative, please get in touch with Marisa Nickle, Sr. Director of Strategy & Academic Initiatives, at mnickle@uw.edu.